 Also Read: Light And Deep Chemical Peels

-- Cosmetic injections – They help in getting rid of wrinkles and other signs of aging by increasing the production of elastin and collagen
+- Cosmetic injections – They help in getting rid of wrinkles and other signs of ageing by increasing the production of elastin and collagen

 - Cryotherapy – It is a safe procedure that is useful in treating localized nerve irritation by implementing a method to freeze the affected nerves